Horden: History

 Horden has an Anglo-Saxon name that comes from an old word ‘horu’ meaning ‘dirty’ with the ‘den’ part of the name referring to the dene or valley.
 Horden is first mentioned in the eleventh century as ‘Horeden’, when there is also mention of a ‘Horetun’ (dirty farm).

 The first church in the village, St Hilda’s – now the church hall - was opened in 1904, and in 1913 St Mary’s church, built by local landowner Colonel Burdon, was consecrated.
 The village continued to grow strongly, reaching a peak population of 15,000 in 1951.
 By 1964 there were 3 cinemas, cricket, rugby and football pitches and also a bowling green.

 By 1970 the colliery was considered the "Jewel in the Crown" and expected to have a life of 30 years.

-Since closure of the mine in 1987 Horden’s population has fallen to around 8,500 (2001 census) and it now suffers high unemployment, higher than average health issues and problems with poor housing stock.
+Since closure of the mine in 1987, Horden’s population has fallen to around 8,500 (2001 census) and it now suffers high unemployment, higher than average health issues and problems with poor housing stock.
 In addition, Horden has gradually lost most of its services and amenities including Police and Fire Stations, secondary school, many local shops and cinemas.
 Its railway station reopened in June 2020.

 Primary and nursery schools remain, including Horden Nursery School, Cotsford Primary School, Yohden Primary School and Our Lady Star of the Sea Primary School.

 In political terms, Horden is split between the Horden North and Horden South wards of Durham County Council, both of which are part of the parliamentary constituency of Easington, represented since 2010 by Grahame Morris of the Labour Party.

 Mining

 Horden Colliery was one of the biggest mines in the country.
 From the beginning of construction in 1900 to nationalisation in 1947 it was owned and operated by Horden Collieries Ltd, who also operated mines at Blackhall, Castle Eden and Shotton.
 Following nationalisation the mine was operated by the National Coal Board.

 The mine was operated mainly for the purpose of working undersea coal, and had three shafts.
-At the height of operating in the 1930s it employed over 4000 men and produced over 1.5million tonnes of coal a year.
+At the height of operating in the 1930s it employed over 4,000 men and produced over 1.5million tonnes of coal a year.

 Large volumes of water and other geological issues meant that Horden Colliery failed to make a profit from the later-1970s onwards, and was finally closed in 1987.
 The only original sites left now are the medical centre (site now occupied by a gymnasium), the baths (now rebuilt into offices), the canteen (now occupied by a garage) and the ventilation office (now used by the local council).

 Rising minewater following the closure led to fears of contamination of drinking water.
 A minewater treatment plant was installed in 2004 by the Coal Authority to remove the majority of the iron and raise the pH level of the water.
-This was a temporary measure, prior to a permanent passive mine water treatment system having been installed.
+This was a temporary measure, prior to installation of a permanent passive mine water treatment system.